-The deal is anticipated to make Liberty Mutual the second largest independent agency carrier in the U.S., adding to it $2.3 billion in premium and State Auto's network of approximately 3,400 independent agencies.
+The deal is anticipated to make Liberty Mutual the second largest independent agency carrier in the U.S., adding $2.3 billion in premium and State Auto's network of approximately 3,400 independent agencies.

 Today, Liberty Mutual announced it has agreed to buy State Auto, a super-regional insurance company based in Ohio.
 The acquisition will significantly expand Liberty Mutual's position as an industry leader for personal lines and small commercial insurance and will bolster the independent agent network.